 - If there is a dispute between two or more bidders, the lot may again be put up for sale or the auctioneer may declare the purchaser.
 The decision of the auctioneer is final.

 - If the bidder is successful, a notification will be shown that the bidder has won the lot and the bid will automatically be added to the bidder's account.
 When the bidder has finished purchasing items on the auction, the bidder can proceed to check out and obtain a pro forma invoice.

-- Payment of the purchase price (including the bid amount, commission, document fees, Dekra and VAT) must be made within two working days of the conclusion of the auction.
+- Payment of the purchase price (hammer price) (including the bid amount (hammer price), commission, document fees, Dekra and VAT) must be made within two working days of the conclusion of the auction.
 Payment must reflect the reference number on the pro forma invoice.

 Buyer’s proceeds payment must reflect into the MFC Bank account.